syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 Now that you have seen this, feel free to stop the "watch" command by pressing `ctrl+c` in the `Run Shell` tab.

-You can also see this is required in the CRD by either navigating in the `Code editor` tab or with the following command (in the `K8s Shell`):
+You can see that the new `imageTag` is required in the CRD in two ways.

+In the `Code editor` tab, in the `api/v1beta1/website_types.go` file you can see that `ImageTag` (line 33) no longer has `omitempty` in the tags.

+Alternatively in the `K8s Shell`, you can run the following command to see that `imageTag` is listed in `required` fields:

 ```
 kubectl get crd websites.kubecon.my.domain --output jsonpath="{.spec.versions[0].schema.openAPIV3Schema.properties.spec}" | jq
 ```

-> 💡 These kubectl commands are using the built in `jsonpath` output format to narrow in the details displayed about the object and then using [jq](https://stedolan.github.io/jq/) to make the formatting a bit easier to read.
+> 💡 These kubectl commands are using the built-in `jsonpath` output format to simplify the details displayed for the object and then are using [jq](https://stedolan.github.io/jq/) to make the formatting easier to read.

 👯‍♂️ Using this field in the controller